infn-bari-school/docker-tutorial/docs/compose/concepts.md

 Docker checks if in the directory is present a `.env` file.
 In a such a case, it will import the environment variables when the multi-container application is started.

-A third approach is to define an environment variable file per service and then insert the file name inside the description of the service in the Docker Compose file.
+A third approach involves defining an environment variable file per service and inserting its name within the service definition, as show below.

-Following the files' content:
+Environment variable files' content:

 ```bash
 user@vm:~/example$ cat influxdb.env